-- (a) the size and nature of the deceased's estate; - (b) the assets and financial resources the dependant has or is likely to have; - (c) the measures available for the dependant to become financially independent and the length of time and the costs involved to enable the dependant to take such measures; - (d) the age and the physical and mental health of the dependant; - (e) the capacity of the dependant to self-support; - (f) any distribution pursuant to The Homesteads Act or The Family Property Act; - (g) the assets the dependant is entitled to receive from the estate; - (h) the claims that any other dependant, or any other person, has upon the estate; - (i) the provisions made by the deceased, while living, for the dependant and for any other dependants; - (j) if the dependant is a child, the provision for the child getting an education; and - (k) if the deceased stood in loco parentis to the child, whether the primary obligation for support has been discharged.
+- (a) the size and nature of the deceased's estate; - (b) the assets and financial resources the dependant has or is likely to have; - (c) the measures available for the dependant to become financially independent and the length of time and the costs involved to enable the dependant to take such measures; - (d) the age and the physical and mental health of the dependant; - (e) the capacity of the dependant to self-support; - (f) any distribution pursuant to The Homesteads Act or The Family Property Act; - (g) the assets the dependant is entitled to receive from the estate; - (h) the claims that any other dependant, or any other person, has upon the estate; - (i) the provisions made by the deceased, while living, for the dependant and for any other dependants; - (j) if the dependant is a child, the child's aptitude for and reasonable prospects of obtaining an education; and - (k) if the deceased stood in loco parentis to the child, the primary obligation of the child's parents to maintain the child and whether the parents have discharged that obligation.

-The court has fairly wide powers with respect to evidence as set out in section 8(2).
-It can (after hearing all the evidence) either dismiss the application or make an order under section 9(2) of The Dependants Relief Act.
+The court has broad inquisitorial powers to ask for evidence as set out in section 8(2).
+It can (after hearing all the evidence) either dismiss the application or make an order under section 9(2) of The Dependents Relief Act.

-Particularly with dependants' relief matters, it is often possible to sit down with the opposing side and settle the case.
-This can be especially true if the beneficiary sees significant risk to a portion of the estate.
-In such a case, with consultation and consent of the beneficiaries, a settlement agreement can often be achieved.
+It is often possible to sit down with the opposing side and settle the case.
+If a beneficiary sees significant risk to a portion of the estate, settlement becomes even more likely when you consult the other beneficiaries to get their consent.